mmcachran/WP-Easter-Egg/readme.txt

 After activation, you should see a new option in your "Settings" menu for "WP Easter Egg" where you can configure this plugin's settings.

 == Changelog ==

+= 0.7.0 =
+* Add new options for moving image across a user's screen

 = 0.6.0 =
 * Cleanup filtering option